 Figure 2: Example for the sub-structuring of *_Pacs

 Each Technology Specific Conditional Package (*_Pac) is sufficiently described by one set of capability, configuration, status and current performance attributes, but several current problem and historical performance value sets might be required.
 Nevertheless, *CurrentProblems and *HistoricalPerformances classes are in a one to one association to the *_Pac.
 The necessary multiplicity is generated by lists inside these classes.
-This additional hierarchy is required by the mediator implementation after conversion to YANG.
+This additional hierarchy is required by the interface implementation after conversion to YANG.

-1.2 [ONF Core IM]Conventions
+Equipment

+Existing structures of the TR-512 ONF Core Information Model 1.2 [ONF Core IM] are used for documenting equipment information about the "transceiver" (e.g. SFP).
+Reference tables are provided in this document.

+Conventions